Deactivate caching: why you should never build/develop websites with caching activated

 - And if you published a page and then go back to make more updates to it like CSS styles.
 Again you might see the cache version.

-- So yo run the risk of seeing old things you have already changed.
+- So you run the risk of seeing old things you have already changed.

 - Or you make an update, forget to clear the cache, review the page - everything looks fine and then the next time cache clears the page is not how you expected it to be.
-You scratch you head and go "how did that happen?
-I'm sure i checked it" That's most likely a caching problem.
+You scratch your head and go "how did that happen?
+I'm sure I checked it" That's most likely a caching problem.

-To prevent files being cached during development, we recommend you to disable caching plugins and tools and completely clear the cache memory.
+To prevent files from being cached during development, we recommend you disable caching plugins and tools and completely clear the cache memory.

 How to do it:

 - Important: Divi Theme setup.
 Before you build new pages with Divi theme first do this.
-Steps 1-6. https://www.screencast.com/t/8uJX7Jgg - Then come back and do the rest.
-See screenshot below too.
+Steps 1-4 in the screenshot below 4 Divi Theme settings you must change before building pages - Then come back and do the rest.
+You can download the screenshot if it is too small to view in your browser.

 - Plugin caching (a plugin like wp-rocket, fastest cache, w3Cache etc).
 Deactivate the plugin or find the relevant setting.